ftdc-picsl/pmacsASHSThickness/README.md

 # Input

 The input to the wrapper is a directory containing MTL segmentations from ASHS.
+Currently, only ASHS T1w output is supported.
 The script will search the input directory for output files in the `fastashs` format, as implemented in [pmacsASHS](https://github.com/ftdc-picsl/pmacsASHS), or in the original format from calling ASHS `ashs_main.sh` directly.
 Because the script searches the input directory for matching files, the input directory must only contain files from one session.

 The `pmacsASHS` format is the same as the ASHS `fastashs` wrapper, where segmentations have the suffix `_MTLSeg_[left|right].nii.gz`.
 Standard ASHS segmentations have the suffix `_[left|right]}_lfseg_heur.nii.gz`.

+The script does not detect what atlas was used in the ASHS segmentation - users must ensure that input was segmented with the ASHS-T1 pipeline.

 ## Dependencies